 You may wonder why an illness with fewer symptoms than influenza already has a reputation for being so dangerous.
 For patients with other underlying health problems – the elderly, young children and people with already weakened immune systems – the symptoms may be severe and even lead to death.
 If this sounds familiar, we hear the same thing every year about the flu, and it's true.
-Currently, we have vaccines for the different versions of the flu, but since COVID-19 is still new, a vaccine is not yet available.
+Currently, we have vaccines for the different versions of the flu, but since COVID-19 is still new, [at the time of this writing] a vaccine is not yet available.

 The Centers for Disease Control and Prevention (CDC) says the main way the coronavirus is spread is through close contact with an infected person – within 6 feet – through respiratory droplets that are produced when the person coughs or sneezes.
 A secondary way may be by touching your eyes, nose, or mouth after touching a surface that has the virus on it.

 The CDC has recently updated its recommendations for preventing the spread of COVID-19.
 While the guidelines are similar to those for preventing the flu, one recent, notable addition is the wearing of a cloth mask out in public.
 Other recent updates are italicized below.

 Coronavirus Prevention Steps

 - Avoid close contact with people who are sick.

 - Put distance between yourself and other people.